drewbelf/cv/index.md

 ### book reviews

-Of Johannes Jacobus Knecht, *Verus Filius Dei Incarnatus: The Christologies of Paulinus II of Aquileia, Benedict of Aniane, and Agobard of Lyon in the Context of the Felician Controversy* (Aschendorff Verlag, 2022), in *Archa Verbi* (forthcoming).

 `2023`
 Of Travis E. Ables, *The Body of the Cross: Holy Victims and the Invention of the Atonement* (Fordham University Press, 2021), in [*Reading Religion* (2023)](https://readingreligion.org/9780823298006/the-body-of-the-cross/).

 `2022`
+Of Johannes Jacobus Knecht, *Verus Filius Dei Incarnatus: The Christologies of Paulinus II of Aquileia, Benedict of Aniane, and Agobard of Lyon in the Context of the Felician Controversy* (Aschendorff Verlag, 2022), in *Archa Verbi* 19 (2022): 212–215.

 Of Thomas Merton, Patrick F. O'Connell (ed.), *Cistercian Fathers and Forefathers: Essays and Conferences* (New City Press, 2018), in [*Reading Religion* (2022)](https://readingreligion.org/books/cistercian-fathers-and-forefathers).

 `2021`